“Forgotten Hollywood” – March Madness…

 http://crntalk.com/

-Of course, I’ll be talking about Forgotten Hollywood Forgotten History.
-I’ll also reveal my book-signing appearances during the interview, and where you can obtain my paperback.
+Of course, I will be talking about Forgotten Hollywood Forgotten History.
+I will also reveal my book-signing appearances during the interview, and where you can obtain my paperback.

-The PM Show features a wide variety of subjects including current entertainment, coming attractions, insider info, headlines, issues, cable TV highlights, etc. Check out the on-air fun!
+The PM Show features a wide variety of subjects including current entertainment, coming attractions, insider info, headlines, issues, cable television highlights, etc. Check out the on-air fun!

 March 23rd, 2010